fastmover/docker-compose-laravel/README.md

 - Copy/clone your laravel project inside `/app`
 - Review the `/app/.env.docker-example` file for the database connection info
 - Optional: Rename `.env.example` into `.env` and customize the variables
-- If not using the Nutella (stand-alone) compose file: create a new network and run the nginx-proxy container (see 1. below)
 - Review and run the `deploy.sh` script.
 - Add the `VIRTUALHOST` domain, if set in the `.env` file, to your `hosts` file.